 When we were all gathered, we hired three trikes to Fortune Island Resort to meet our boatman.
 After settling the bills (400/pax for overnight landing fee and 7000 for the boat (up to 15 pax)), we navigated to the island which took nearly an hour.

 At close encounter, everybody was awed with the seascape and its awesome backdrop.
-The clear water, the evident underwater wonders, the white sand, and the ruined acropolis-replica worked perfectly to entice every adventurous souls in us.
+The clear water, the evident underwater wonders, the white sand, and the columns of the ruined cliff house worked perfectly to entice every adventurous souls in us.
 The heat was a big frowner though.

-Before we indulge into the beauty, we looked for a spot to camp.
 The island was surprisingly populated that time and almost every shade was occupied.
-Good thing that there were few generous campers who were willing to share their real estate under the shadows.
+Good thing that there were few generous campers who were willing to share their space under the shadows.

-We rested a bit until Nick finished cooking our lunch.
-While waiting, stories and talks about achievements, past travels, businesses few of them run, and non-familiar movies sprouted.
+We rested a bit while Nick prepared our lunch.
+While waiting, stories and talks about achievements, past travels, businesses few of them ran, and non-familiar movies sprouted.
 I was surprised of the mention about the local movie “That Thing Called Tadhana“, but the topic focused merely on how the movie indirectly affected the infamous happenings in Sagada.
 In the end, they all agreed that it’s all about personal responsibility.
 There were few talks about people, mostly on ideas.

 I joined a group of strangers before in Sagada and they were equally interesting.
 The Sagada group, however, was very light to be with and not that intimidating compared to the Fortune Island group.
 We had highly successful individuals in the Fortune Island team.